Better Life (film)

-Better Life is an upcoming American independent satirical science-fiction dark comedy film from writer and director Jessica Liu in her feature length debut.
+Better Life is an upcoming American independent satirical science fiction dark comedy film written and directed by Jessica Liu in her feature length debut.
 The cast includes Jim Lau, Valerie Loo, Randall Park, Ming-Na Wen, Joel Kim Booster, Margaret Cho and Yao.

 Premise

-A father hopes to help his unemployed daughter have a better life through a groundbreaking new medical procedure.
+A father hopes to help his unemployed daughter have a better life through a new medical procedure.